Skip to content

 Power Efficiency — Where the Real Trade-Off Lives

 One of AM's well-known weaknesses is that the carrier itself carries no information.
-The power efficiency η\eta tells you what fraction of total transmitted power is in the sidebands:
+Zero.
+It's just sitting there burning power so the receiver's envelope detector has something to lock onto.
+The power efficiency η\eta tells you what fraction of total transmitted power is actually in the sidebands:

 η=m22+m2\eta = \frac{m^2}{2 + m^2}